-- Is there noise?
+- Is it noisy?
 Ask others to be quieter.
 Block sound with earplugs, headphones, white noise or music.
-Take a look at some other ways to block out noise in bed.
+Take a look at some other ways to reduce noise in bed.

 - Is it dark enough?
 Turn off all lights and try to completely cover the windows.
 Consider getting blackout blinds.